 Hydroponics Nutrients Solutions Explained

-In addition to the macro nutrients, hydroponics plants require trace amount of micro nutrients.
-Zinc, copper, chlorine, boron and others must be evident as well.
+In addition to the macronutrients, hydroponic plants require a trace amount of micronutrients.
+Zinc, copper, chlorine, boron, and others must be evident as well.

 Remember, hydroponics fertilizer is completely different from traditional fertilizer.
 Only buy solutions especially made for hydroponics gardening to ensure the hydroponics nutrients in the solution are sufficient.
 If you try to use regular fertilizer, your plants will die.
 In addition, avoid inexpensive, cheap nutrients.
 Your plants will certainly know the difference and your end result will reflect the quality of hydroponics nutrient you use.

 Use quality water.
 It doesn’t get any simpler than this to really help your plants excel.
 If your water is too hard, it’s too high in calcium, and you won’t get the results you’re looking for.
 Consider having your water tested- you’re looking for softer water with a lower mineral count.
 Finally, take some time to familiarize yourself with hydroponics nutrients and what makes a great nutrient solution for your garden.
 In the end, you will be glad you made the effort- and your plants will be too!